Find out what happens when you return from studying abroad, including details about marks and degree classifications.

 What happens if I fail

-If you fail to achieve 40% overall during your study abroad year, you must ask your host university about resit opportunities for the modules you have failed.
-If you do not achieve 40% on the study abroad year after a resit opportunity your course title will not include the suffix ‘with a study abroad year’.
+If you fail to achieve at least 90 credits (and a mean of at least 40% for integrated study abroad) overall during your study abroad year, you must ask your host university about resit opportunities for the modules you have failed.
+If you do not pass these resits your course title will not include the suffix ‘with a study abroad year’.

-You do not need to pass all 120 credits to pass the study abroad year, as long you achieve a mean overall of 40% across your modules.
-However if you fail a module, or have an incomplete module, the fail or 0 grade will bring your overall mean down and may result in you failing the study abroad year.
-Failed modules will also appear on the transcript from your study abroad host institution.
+You do not need to pass all 120 credits to pass the study abroad year.
+However, failed modules will appear on your study abroad transcript and, for an integrated study abroad year, the fail or 0 grade will bring your overall mean down and may result in you failing the study abroad year.

 You cannot use the Sussex exceptional circumstances procedure to make a claim in relation to assessments on your study abroad year.
 You should instead contact your host institution to see if a resit can be set.
 You should contact the Sussex Abroad team if you find that your circumstances are ongoing to see if there are other ways that you can be supported on your study abroad year.